-Psychology offers an interdisciplinary minor in collaboration with Interdisciplinary Social Science, and Public Administration.
-This Minor is appealing for all students with an interest in health and well-being in the broader sense and combines knowledge from Psychology, Interdisciplinary Social Science, and Law, Economics and Governance.
+Psychology offers an interdisciplinary minor in collaboration with Interdisciplinary Social Science, Public Administration and GeoSciences.
+This Minor is appealing for all students with an interest in health and well-being in the broader sense and combines knowledge from Psychology, Interdisciplinary Social Science, GeoSciences, and Law, Economics and Governance.

 ‘Good health and well-being for all’ is one of the Global Goals determined by world leaders in 2015.
 Both for individuals and societies at large, a high level of well-being is essential for their potential to flourish.
 It has even been argued that the level of population well-being is a more important indicator of the (economic) performance of countries than financial indicators like the Gross Domestic Product.